modabas/ModEndpoints/README.md

 [![Nuget](https://img.shields.io/nuget/dt/ModEndpoints)](https://www.nuget.org/packages/ModEndpoints/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/modabas/ModEndpoints/blob/main/LICENSE.txt)

+[MinimalEndpoints](#minimalendpoint) are the barebone implementation for organizing ASP.NET Core Minimal Apis in REPR format endpoints.
+Their handler methods may return Minimal Api IResult based, string or T (any other type) response.
+MinimalEnpoints are implemented in ModEndpoints.Core package.

 [WebResultEndpoints](#webresultendpoint), [BusinessResultEndpoints](#businessresultendpoint) and [ServiceEndpoints](#serviceendpoint) organize ASP.NET Core Minimal Apis in REPR format endpoints and are integrated with [result](https://github.com/modabas/ModResults) pattern out of box.
 They are implemented in ModEndpoints package.

-[MinimalEndpoints](#minimalendpoint) are the barebone implementation for organizing ASP.NET Core Minimal Apis in REPR format endpoints.
-They are not integrated with a result pattern like endpoints in ModEndpoints project and reside in ModEndpoints.Core package.

-To make consuming a ServiceEndpoint easier, which is a very specialized endpoint more suitable for internal services, a specific [client implementation](#serviceendpoint-clients) along with extensions required for client registration is implemented in ModEndpoints.RemoteServices package, and interfaces required for ServiceEndpoint request models are in ModEndpoints.RemoteServices.Core package.
+To make consuming a [ServiceEndpoint](#serviceendpoint) easier, which is a very specialized endpoint more suitable for internal services, a specific [client implementation](#serviceendpoint-clients) along with extensions required for client registration is implemented in ModEndpoints.RemoteServices package, and interfaces required for ServiceEndpoint request models are in ModEndpoints.RemoteServices.Core package.

 [ShowcaseWebApi](https://github.com/modabas/ModEndpoints/tree/main/samples/ShowcaseWebApi) project demonstrates various kinds of endpoint implementations and configurations.
 [Client](https://github.com/modabas/ModEndpoints/tree/main/samples/Client) project is a sample ServiceEndpoint consumer.